Welcome to Hawthorns (Class 5)

 Welcome to our class information page.
-Here you will find lots of photos, information and fun activities for pupils and parents including: your topic homework, weekly spellings, newsletters, website links for fun games and learning as well as other information that might be useful to class 5.
+Here you will find lots of photos, information and fun activities for pupils and parents including: your topic homework, newsletters, website links for fun games and learning as well as other information that might be useful to class 5.

 If you have any other ideas for our class page that you think would be beneficial to share with the class please let me know.

 Have you seen the Kids’ Zone?
 Play games and visit some cool websites.
 You can vote for your favourites.

 Super Points have been replaced with PRIDE points.
 At Snape Wood, we believe that every child should feel proud to be a part of our school and so we have introduced PRIDE points.
 Each letter represents an aspect of our school values:

 P - positive attitude

 I - inquisitive

 D - determination

 We will be using Class Dojo in the classroom to record PRIDE points.
 Children can still collect points and spend them in the PRIDE points shop.
 You can also follow what's happening in our classroom by signing up to our Class Dojo app using a code which we can provide for you in a letter.
 This way, you can track your child's achievements from your phone as and when they happen.
 If you require a letter to see your child's Class Dojo progress, please pop in and ask Miss Eckersley.